 I now crave veggies, proteins, and real foods.
 Instead of eating sugar, I enjoy dark chocolate that doesn’t have sugar in it.

 I didn’t realize I could feel so good without it!
 My anxiety has become so much more manageable.
-I came to realize that sugar causes my anxiety to flare up, so by not eating it helps keep me calm.
+I came to realize that sugar causes my anxiety to flare up, so not eating it helps keep me calm.

 I’ve said it many times before but I believe that there is balance with everything.
 I now have a balanced view and a healthy relationship with sugar.
-I still eat fruit occasionally, but sugary foods are not welcome into our home.
+I still eat fruit occasionally, but sugary foods are not welcome in our home.

 Sugar can cause so much harm.
 Sometimes we may not realize that some of the ailments we experience can be reduced and sometimes cured with a change of diet.

 This content is for educational and informational purposes only and is not intended as medical advice.
 I am not a medical professional and the information contained on this blog should not be used to diagnose, treat or prevent any disease or health illness.
 Read my full disclaimer to learn more.